-Beyond that, his practical recommendations are surprisingly tech-less — even, you might say, quaint.
+Beyond that, his practical recommendations are surprisingly tech-less.
 And they can be summed up in two words: basic skills.
-Like, for instance, solid verbal and written communication: Listening, reading emotions, asking questions, writing clearly and structuring cogent arguments devoid of ambiguity.
+For example, having solid verbal and written communication like listening, reading emotions, asking questions, writing clearly and structuring cogent arguments devoid of ambiguity.

-“That’s all very important,” he says, “and it’s also very hard for machines to do.
+“That’s all very important,” he said, “and it’s also very hard for machines to do.
 Barring a nuclear holocaust, there will be no lack of humans who need to be communicated with.”

-Some math skills are crucial, too.
-Chiefly, deep knowledge of the so-called Riemann Hypothesis, a conjecture that the Riemann zeta function has its zeros only at the negative even integers and complex numbers with real part 1/2.
-Just kidding (thanks, Wikipedia).
-But it’s a good idea, Nicholson says, to cultivate a decent understanding of statistical concepts, calculus and algebraic linear regression in order to comprehend the “output of AI algorithms.”
+It’s also a good idea, Nicholson says, to cultivate a decent understanding of statistical concepts, calculus and algebraic linear regression in order to comprehend the “output of AI algorithms.”
 Arming oneself with that sort of foundational knowledge is key to “being able to adapt.”
-And in these tech-y times, adaptation has no patience for slow pokes.
+And in these tech-driven times, adaptation has no patience for slow pokes.

-“People like to compare AI to electricity,” Chou says.
+“People like to compare AI to electricity,” Chou said.
 “And I actually agree with that analogy.
 But electricity took one or two generations to go from idea to widespread adoption, whereas today we’re seeing the impact of technology occur much faster.
-And so the rate of fundamental society change is increasing, and it’s taking a toll faster than people are ready and able to adapt.”
+And so the rate of fundamental social change is increasing, and it’s taking a toll faster than people are ready and able to adapt.”

 But in order to survive and thrive, they must.
 And so, while big change is coming, a little advance planning — by workers who stand to be replaced and the companies that employ them — goes a long way.